Philippe Couvreur

-Philippe Couvreur (born 29 November 1951) is a retired Belgian Jurist specialising in International law.
-He served as the Registrar of the International Court of Justice (ICJ) from 2000 to 2019.
-Couvreur is fluent in French, Dutch, English, Spanish, and Italian.
+Philippe Couvreur (born 29 November 1951)is a Belgian jurist and scholar of international law.
+He served as Registrar of the International Court of Justice (ICJ) from 2000 to 2019, following earlier roles within the Court's Registry.
+His tenure is associated with the development and consolidation of the Registry as a central institutional component of international adjudication.
+He remains active as an academic, author, and contributor to international legal discourse on the functioning of international courts and tribunals.